 The Harman Family Bluegrass Band is (from left) Mark, Stacy, Jeff, Mike and John.

-The concert, the group’s second annual appearance at the tower, is sponsored by SMS Engineering.
+The concert is sponsored in part by SMS Engineering.